Dhaka Senior Division Football League: 1973–1992

 In 1973, the league had its first completed season in independent of Bangladesh, as corporate owned, Team BJMC were crowned champions.
 In 1972, newly promoted Iqbal Sporting was reformed as Abahani Limited Dhaka, by Sheikh Kamal.
 The club soon made a name for themselves by signing Mohammedan SC star Kazi Salahuddin and winning the 1974 league title, thus starting the fierce rivalry between the two clubs.
 The following few years saw both the two Dhaka Giants dominate the domestic scene, however, during the last year of the decade, Team BJMC caused an upset by claiming the league title.
 The 1980s was the golden era of club football in Dhaka.
-Any match involving Mohammedan or Abahanii would draw huge crowds at the Dhaka stadium.
-Other than the two giants, Team BJMC, Brothers Union, Rahmatganj MFS and Muktijoddha Sangsad KC frequently formed strong teams while, Wari Club and Azad Sporting were seen as the ‘Giant Killers’.
+Any match involving Mohammedan or Abahani would draw huge crowds at the Dhaka stadium.
+Other than the two giants, Team BJMC, Brothers Union, Rahmatganj MFS and Muktijoddha Sangsad KC frequently formed strong teams while, Wari Club and Azad Sporting were seen as the 'Giant Killers'.

 In 1980, Mohammedan SC won the league with only suffering a single defeat the entire season.
-However, it was their rivals Abahani who dominated the Dhaka league for the first half of the decade, winning the league title in 1981, 1983, 1984 & 1985.
+However, it was their rivals Abahani who dominated the league for the first half of the decade, winning the league title in 1981, 1983, 1984 & 1985.
 During the 1982 season, Mohammedan striker Abdus Salam Murshedy also created history by scoring a record 27 league goals.
-The 1985 season was a significant year in Dhaka football, as a bold move from the Dhaka football authority saw the introduction of the 3 point system in the league, at that time, only the English League used this system.
-The change later helped Abahani clinch the title from Brothers Union, during the Super League round.
+The 1984 season was a significant year in Dhaka football, as a bold move from the Dhaka football authority saw the introduction of the 3 point system in the league, at that time, only the English League used this system.
+The change later helped Abahani clinch the title from Mohammedan, with a game in hand in the Super League.
 Abahani thus became the first club from Bangladesh to participate in the Asian Club Championship, the following year.

 The 1987 season saw the level of football in Dhaka reach its peak.
 Mohammedan signed Iranian international Reza Naalchegar while Abahani signed Iranian duo Samir Shaker and Karim Allawi.
 Alongside the foreign recruits Mohammedan midfielder Sayed Rumman Sabbir was the best local talent that season, while Monem Munna and Sheikh Mohammad Aslam, were already being seen as two of the best players in the subcontinent.
-In the end, Mohammedan's veteran midfielder Khurshid Alam Babul scored the all important goal during the last game of the season against Abahani, earning his team a crucial 3-2 victory to win the league.
+In the end, Mohammedan's veteran midfielder Khurshid Alam Babul scored the all important goal during the last game of the season against Abahani, earning his team a crucial 3–2 victory to win the league.
 With the teams finishing on equal points play off matches were required, and after a 0–0 draw in the first playoff match Mohammedan secured the title with a 2–0 win in the 2nd playoff match, where no spectators were allowed into the Army Stadium, due to a fight that previously broke out between the rival fans, during the first playoff round.
-Mohammedan soon completed a record unbeaten hat-trick of league titles during 1988-89 season, when the league was held at the Mirpur Stadium for the first time.
+Mohammedan soon completed a record unbeaten hat-trick of league titles during 1988–89 season, when the league was held at the Mirpur Stadium for the first time.